Silesians/Economic_Related_Database/README.md

 - **scripts/**: Python scripts for data preprocessing and analysis.
 - **database/**: SQLite database files.

-## Usage

-1. Ensure all datasets are placed in the `Data_Warehouse` directory.
-2. Run the preprocessing scripts in the `scripts` directory to clean and prepare the data.
-3. Use the SQLite database in the `database` directory for querying and analysis.

 ## Documentation

 Detailed documentation is available on (  ).

-## Notes

-- Ensure all data files are up-to-date and check the download dates regularly.
-- For any issues, refer to the troubleshooting guide on the GitHub Wiki.